 This is a comparison between the Fuji’s X100(S/T) and the FUJINON XF 27mm f/2.8 “pancake” mounted on an X-E2

-Possibly one of the most asked about comparisons before the 23mm f/1.4 was announced was how the X100S with its fixed 23mm f/2 lens stacked up against the 27mm f/2.8 on an X-E1 (or X-E2).
-Fuji fans want to know if they need to buy an X100S in order to get such a small package, or would they be ok to add the 27mm f/2.8 to their current body?
-Given the X100’s FUJINON 23mm f/2 lens has been honed to work as well as possible with its conjoined body, there are bound to be differences in in how these two packages perform.
+Possibly one of the most asked about comparisons before the XF 23mm F/1.4 was announced was how the X100S with its fixed 23mm f/2 lens stacked up against the XF 27mm F/2.8 on an X-E1 (or X-E2).
+Do we need to buy an X100S in order to get such a small package, or would adding the XF 27mm F/2.8 to your current body produce optically similar?
+Given the X100’s FUJINON 23mm F/2 lens has been honed to work as well as possible with its conjoined body, there are bound to be differences in in how these two packages perform.

 |Announced||January 7, 2013||June 26, 2012|

 |Lens Construction||8 elements in 6 groups

 |Aperture Range||f/2 - f/16||f/2.8 - f/16|

 |Focus Range||0.5m (10cm Macro) - Infinity||0.6m (34cm Macro) - Infinity|

 |Includes Camera||Yes||Camera sold separately|

 Size & Weight

 The XF 27mm F/2.8 is Fuji’s smallest lens by no small margin.
 It’s the lens every owner of an interchangeable X series body looks at when trying to match the wonderfully svelte package that is the X100S.
 As seen above, even with the XF 27mm F/2.8 attached, X-E bodies still aren’t quite as small as the X100S on its own.